cs-4241-2023/a3-persistence/README.md

 1. cookie-session: Used to establish a cookie based session for my login
 2. express.urlencoded({ extended:true }): Used to get data sent by defaut form actions and GET requests
 3. express.static('public'): Serves up static files in the directory public
-4.

 ## Technical Achievements
-- **Tech Achievement 1**:
+- **Tech Achievement**:

-I've achieved 100% on all lighthouse report fields on both the login page and the main page.
+1. I've achieved 100% on all lighthouse report fields on both the login page and the main page.

-### Design/Evaluation Achievements
-- **Design Achievement 1**:

-Make your site accessible using the resources and hints available from the W3C, Implement/follow twelve tips from their tips for writing, tips for designing, and tips for development.

-Tips:
-1. Provide informative, unique page titles: Created unique informative page titles for the login page and the main page with the data table.
-2. Use headings to convey meaning and structure: Used a Login heading to convey the login page.
+2. Uploaded project on Heroku: It was very simple to just create a new app in Heroku and then you can easily connect a repo to Heroku and run the website.